Effective July 1, 2012

 Standard Repair Procedures for all Fleet Vehicles – Agencies schedule repairs and other preventative maintenance and accident related body repairs through the nearest CMS State Garage or request authorization prior to obtaining overflow vendor repair services.
 Planned maintenance should be scheduled in advance.
 Please use the following link for a listing of CMS/DOV State Garages.
 Agencies are required to contact the nearest state garage for authorization prior to obtaining vendor repairs except in cases of after-hours emergencies.
 In case of after-hours emergency please contact the nearest DOV Garage the next business day or call the number on the back of the blue and white CMS credit card for emergency assistance.
 Please note: DOV State Garages, in consultation with DOV Regional Managers, will determine if Usage Program vehicles are cost prohibitive for DOV or vendor repairs and will notify agency Vehicle Coordinators in those cases.

 Accident Repairs – Standard procedures apply for non-passenger vehicles.
 DOV will cover the cost of accident repairs to Usage Program vehicles when the state driver is at fault.
 Drivers are responsible to inform their agency of all accidents.
-Drivers complete accident report forms within 7 days and provide them to the CMS Benefits Management Division per standard procedures for all state vehicles.
-The agency also forwards a copy of the accident report to CMS, DOV, 200 E. Ash, Springfield, IL 62704 attention: License and Title Section within 7 days of the accident for vehicles included in the CMS Vehicle Usage Program.
+Per JCAR rule 5040.520: the driver has to report the accident & complete the SR-1 to give to the agency Vehicle Coordinator within 3 calendar days.

 Agencies continue to subrogate claims and handle recovery of funds from third parties through the CMS Benefits Management Division for all fleet vehicles.
 Agencies contact the nearest state garage for prior authorization to proceed to obtain accident repairs on any fleet vehicle based on the lowest bid of at least two estimates when the state driver is at fault.